iotaledger/goshimmer/docs/implementation_design/object_storage.md

 - `database.Prefix` - prefix defined in the `database` package for our new `example` package.
 It will be responsible for automatic configuration of newly provided KVStore object.

-After defining storage factory for the group of object we can use it to create `*objectstorage.ObjectStorage` instance:
+After defining the storage factory for the group of objects, we can use it to create an `*objectstorage.ObjectStorage` instance:
 ```Go
 AStorage = osFactory.New(objPrefix, FromObjectStorage)
 AStorage = osFactory.New(objPrefix, FromObjectStorage, optionalOptions...)